Portland vice scandal: Others

-Others associated with the clique included William H. Allen, who attempted to commit suicide with chloroform at the YMCA following the exposure, Horace Tabb, physician Harry Start (and witness Robert Ray), clerk and bookkeeper Edward Wedemeyer, George Birdseye, Fred A. Clark, Alonzo "Billy" E. Ream (1856-1930), Earle Van Hulen, Fred Rodby, George Parker, Earl Taylor, Kenneth Hollister, Will Phelps, Horace Tabb (at the Multnomah Hotel) and Lionel Deane.
+Other individuals implicated in the scandal included William H. Allen, who attempted to commit suicide with chloroform at the YMCA following the exposure; George Birdseye; Fred A. Clark; architect Lionel Dean; Kenneth Hollister; George Parker; Will Phelps; Robert Ray (witness in Harry Start's trial); Alonzo "Billy" E. Ream (1856–1930); Fred Rodby; Horace Tabb (at the Multnomah Hotel); Earl Taylor; and Earl van Hulen.
 Claude Bronner and Nathan Healy lived with each other at 1731 S.W.
-Taylor; Healy turned on Bronner, who served time.
+Taylor, and Healy turned on Bronner, who served time.
 John Moffitt, a photographer, was caught in the scandal and then advertised his services as "Photographer of Men".

-Responses
+Responses and impact

 Community response

-Discussing the scandal, a letter to the editor in the Portland News said "If these degenerating practices were committed by Greeks or Hindus, these lily whites... would be in favor of drowning them in the Willamette [River]."
-Boag also compares the scandal to a 1894 article in the Evening Telegram, which described "One of the most atrocious crimes ever committed in this city... a big stalwart negro named Fred Jones, a scowdweller...", showing the racist and working-class biases in the city.
+Discussing the scandal, a letter to the editor in the Portland News said, "If these degenerating practices were committed by Greeks or Hindus, these lily whites... would be in favor of drowning them in the Willamette [River]."
+Boag compares the scandal to an 1894 article in the Evening Telegram, which described "One of the most atrocious crimes ever committed in this city... a big stalwart negro named Fred Jones, a scowdweller..."; Boag argues this demonstrates the racist and anti-working-class biases in the city.

+In response to the scandal, local schools began to explicitly promote heterosexuality in new sex education materials.

+Increased public awareness of local LGBTQ culture led to increased active campaigns against LGBTQ rights in Oregon and contributed to growing support for eugenics in Oregon, as people argued that homosexuality and other "deviant" sexual acts and preferences were caused by genetic defects and could be passed on to children.
+The public commonly used the word "degenerate" and "degeneracy" to refer to the "vices" people were accused of.
+Some began to advocate for the forced sterilization and castration of LGBTQ people to prevent future "degenerate practices" such as those alleged in the vice scandal.